legendu-net/blog/misc/content/2022/10/recommendation-of-credit-card-usage/recommendation-of-credit-card-usage.markdown

 **Things on this page are fragmentary and immature notes/thoughts of the author.
 Please read with your own judgement!**

+## Note

+1. Costco is a wholesale.
+It is not considered as a grocery or supermarket for cashback bonus purposes.

 <table>
 <thead>